8.129 OBSTRUCTION OF JUSTICE—INFLUENCING JUROR

 The defendant is charged in [Count _____ of] the indictment with obstruction of justice in violation of Section 1503 of Title 18 of the United States Code.
-In order for the defendant to be found guilty of that charge, the government must prove each of the following elements beyond a reasonable doubt:
+For the defendant to be found guilty of that charge, the government must prove each of the following elements beyond a reasonable doubt:

 First, [name of juror] was a [prospective] [grand] juror;